The Important of Honesty When Filing Bankruptcy

 As an example, I always ask my clients to fill out my intake form fully and completely.
 I tell them to let me know of anything and everything that they own.
 One time, I had a client come to me after I filed his bankruptcy and tell me, “Oh by the way, I forgot to tell you, but I own about 20 guns that I didn’t tell you about.
 Is this going to be a problem?”
 I said, “why yes, yes it is going to be a problem.”
 He ended up having to surrender all but two of the guns to the trustee so that the trustee could sell them and use the proceeds to pay off some of his creditors.
 If he had told me about the guns before filing, I could have advised him on what he could do so as to not lose the value of the guns to the trustee.
 Bankruptcy planning is a vital step in the bankruptcy process, and knowing all of the facts is necessary in order to put together a successful plan for your bankruptcy.

 Beyond being honest to your attorney to make your case go smoothly, being honest in your petition and schedules is required by law.
 You will be signing your bankruptcy documents in several different places, and each time you sign, you are affirming that the information is true and correct to the best of your knowledge under penalty of perjury.
 If you lie on your petition or schedules, you can have your discharge denied by the Court, and, if the Department of Justice decides to pursue criminal charges against you, you could go to jail.

-Thanks to our friends and contributors from Brandy Austin Law Firm, PLLC for their insight into bankruptcy law.
+Thanks to our friends at Brandy Austin Law Firm, PLLC for their insight into bankruptcy law.